 My boss has recently pulled me from my normal route due to having to make restroom breaks, he had told me I would pull a different trailer but the past couple days has not "had" work for me to do.
 Is this considered pregnancy discrimination?

 The hotel's wrong.
 It's potentially liable for anything that happens on its property.
 The cleaning service might be liable too.
 Whether there's a case against either depends upon the specific facts of your husband's fall.
-To investigate this further, you'd need to schedule a meeting with a...Read more »
+To investigate this further, you'd need to...Read more »

 It's not clear from your question what you think you should've been notified of.
 That your mom was released from the nursing home?
 That she died?
-I'm quite sure that the nursing home would have had no obligation to notify you of your mother's death and, even if it did, that your damages for such...Read more »
+I'm quite sure that the nursing home would have had no obligation to notify you of your mother's death and, even if it did, that...Read more »

 Possibly.
 Commission arrangements can be very tricky when it comes to post-termination payments.
 More detail would be needed to fully evaluate your situation.
 You should contact an employment law attorney for a more in-depth discussion.